-First-Year Programs oversees the NKU chapter of Alpha Lambda Delta (ALD), the National Honor Society for First-Year Students.
+First-Year Experience oversees the NKU chapter of Alpha Lambda Delta (ALD), the Honor Society for First-Year Students.
+ALD organizes its members' social, academic, and service events every semester.
 Eligible students are formally inducted in the spring of their first year and become part of a community of scholars for the remainder of their college experience.
-ALD organizes social, academic and service events for its members every semester.

-Alpha Lambda Delta is a national honor society that recognizes students' academic success during their first year at a college of university.
-Found in 1924, Alpha Lambda Delta has over a million lifetime members and is present on over 275 campuses nationwide.
+Alpha Lambda Delta is a national honor society that recognizes students' academic success during their first year at a college or university.
+Found in 1924, Alpha Lambda Delta has over million-lifetime members and is present on over 275 campuses nationwide.
 Alpha Lambda Delta's mission is to "encourage superior academic achievement, to promote intelligent living and continued high standard of learning, and to assist students in recognizing and developing meaningful goals for their unique roles in society."

 For more information on Alpha Lambda Delta.

-Please email ALD advisor Tracy Hart (email@example.com) for more information.
+Please email ALD advisor Amanda Andrews (email@example.com) for more information.